For a period of time in the 19th century, bird droppings were big business.

 Demand for guano – used as an agricultural fertilizer as well as a source of saltpeter for gunpowder – was so high that the US government enacted new laws, allowing for the claiming of remote lands rich in bird residue.

 Located about halfway between Hawaii and the Cook Islands in the South Pacific, Jarvis Island was first discovered in 1821 by Captain Brown of the British ship Eliza Frances, owned by Edward, Thomas and William Jarvis.
-The unoccupied coral island was claimed for the US in 1857 under the Guano Islands Act.
+The United States claimed the unoccupied coral island in 1857 under the Guano Islands Act.

-Despite the odds, the US built a small town infrastructure to support the mining of guano, which proceeded on the island for over twenty years.
+Despite the odds, Americans built a small town infrastructure to support the mining of guano, which proceeded on the island for over twenty years.
 In 1878, the island (and 8000 tons of mined guano) were abandoned.
-In the following years a few hardy souls attempted unsuccessfully to salvage the valuable assets.
-A modest grave marker of an island caretaker, abandoned on Jarvis, remembers the lonely soul who eventually committed suicide in “gin-fueled despair”.
+In the following years, a few hardy souls attempted unsuccessfully to salvage the valuable assets.
+A modest grave marker memorializes one lonely soul, an island caretaker abandoned on Jarvis who eventually committed suicide in “gin-fueled despair.”

 A dramatic shipwreck in 1913 brought the island its next visitors, and provided material for rough shacks built for colonists under an ambitious but ill-fated US government settlement scheme in 1935.
 The island was later shelled by both the US (to destroy any remaining viable shelter) and the Japanese in WWII.